-From the growth of online art sales to the proliferation of private collections and museums around the globe, the practice of acquiring art is has become widespread.
+From the growth of online art sales to the proliferation of private collections and museums around the globe, the practice of acquiring art has become widespread.
 With the increase on the buyer side of the market comes the need for knowledgeable experts who can aid in the process.
 So if you’re considering a career as an art advisor, here’s what you should know to get started on your professional path.

 Key Qualifications for the Role